 I enjoy experimenting with various camera lenses.

-So I look into the different types and quantities of lenses for my Canon D5S camera.
+I looked into the different types and quantities of lenses for my Canon D5S camera.

 The Sony A7R IV has a Sony E lens mount, and there are currently 184 native lenses available for this mount.

-Sony is constantly adding new lenses to its E and FE mount lineups, and third-party lens manufacturers provide many excellent options.
+Sony constantly adds new lenses to its E and FE mount lineups, and third-party lens manufacturers provide many excellent options.